Camper modifications 2001 Elkhorn

 Add headboard well webbing to lean against so not leaning against window sitting up in bed

 Replaced camper batteries-maintenance item.
-Unfortuanlety, with the solar I was hoping for longer use before replacment- but one of the batteries dumped a cell.
+Unfortunately, with the solar I was hoping for longer use before replacement- but one of the batteries dumped a cell.
 The other was fine but cant justify mixing in new w/6+ yr old battery.
 Only reason i noticed, putting some stuff back in camper- solar controller was pumping 6amps into batteries that were showing 13.7 volts (while charging).
 At first I assumed the controller was cycling-but 3rd day not having reached float still pumping 6amps (camper not being used) realized there was a problem.
 Checking battery I opened the door and almost burnt my sinuses out-.
 WOW battery boiling away.
-Shut off everthing-battery was hot-showed 13.7.
+Shut off everything-battery was hot-showed 13.7.
 By the time I got it out 5 minuets later and on the ground was down to 10.5 and dropping.
 So I have new batteries.
 Dumped 2 cells-not holding charge -solar controller only saw battery needed charging.
-Everthing working now but im going to research on a way to not have this happen again.
-Batteries fail-somehow controller should figure it out instead of charging till battery melts down?
-TO be updated.
+Everything working now but im going to research on a way to not have this happen again.
+Batteries fail-somehow controller should figure it out instead of charging till battery melts down' TO be updated.

 Satellite dish Only recently became directv satellite user, only more recently became aware I could access from camper.
 Picked up a small dish that Im modifying.
 Later might convert to HD.
 Not so much camper related except we rarely get TV since the over the air digital switch.
 In progress..34 pictures.